Funding opportunity

 You may use the awarded funds, without seeking further approval, in support of observing runs on the following:

-• facilities in direct receipt of STFC funds, for example Multi-Element Radio Linked Interferometry Network (e-MERLIN), Liverpool Telescope (LT)
+• facilities in direct receipt of STFC funds, for example e-MERLIN, ING, LT

-• facilities approved by PATT.
-For details, please refer to the PATT Approved telescopes list
+• facilities approved by our Panel for the Allocation of Telescope Time (PATT).
+For details, refer to the list of PATT approved telescopes in the Additional Information section

 You should only use travel funds when the presence of a UK observer is essential to the observing programme or required by the facility.